chelseadoeleman/web-app-from-scratch-18-19/README.md

 - [x] Set up a Router.
 - [x] Make an actor diagram.
 - [x] Make an interaction diagram.
-- [ ] Add Classes to the actor diagram.
+- [x] Add Classes to the actor diagram.
-- [ ] Render Detailview by removing the index render.
+- [x] Render Detailview by removing the index render.
 - [ ] Set up a template engine.
 - [x] Write a readme.md

 ## Checklist week 3
-- [ ] Look into extending some Classes
+- [ ] Extending some Classes
 - [x] Make functions smaller
 - [x] Store data for the detailpage in localStorage.
 - [x] Update actor and interaction diagram.